springpunk/unity-migration-tools/README.md

 - Opening scenes, marking them as dirty and saving them
 - Custom tool creation

+# How to install

+- Open the Unity Package Manager (Window > Package Manager)
+- Click the "plus" icon in the top left
+- Select "Add package from git URL"
+- Paste in the git URL for this repo: `https://github.com/springpunk/unity-migration-tools.git`

 # Creating a custom tool

 Check the [example](Example/ExampleMigrationTool.cs) to see how to implement custom tools